GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 ### 3. Optional: Upload your created maps

-:::{dropdown} __Upload your created maps and visualize the results in UMAP__ Take a foto of your sketches or at least one sketch by loading them into [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/).
+:::{dropdown} __Upload your created maps and visualize the results in UMAP__ Take a photo of your sketches or at least one sketch by loading them into [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/).
 On the website, choose 'Digitize your Sketch maps' on the right.
 Upload all your sketches in .png or .jpg format.
 You can mark your sketches and simply drag and drop them into the window.

 Now, let's take a look at the results in order to understand the community mapping process.
 We will use the [uMap website](https://umap.openstreetmap.fr/en/)